The Benefits of Pets for Seniors

 Enjoy Pet-Friendly Senior Living in Oklahoma City

 The senior living community at Concordia encourages pet companions!
 View our floorplans today or contact us to schedule a visit.
 See for yourself all that our beautiful community has to offer.
-We look forward to welcoming you and your pet.
+We look forward to welcoming you and your pet into one of our programs, such as independent living.